 Property Owners Can Be Held Liable for Injuries Sustained on Their Property

-In premises liability cases, property owners are held responsible for financial damages due to an injury that occurred on their property.
+In Kentucky, state premises liability cases, property owners are held responsible for financial damages due to an injury that occurred on their property.
 Premises liability applies to individuals, as well as to other entities, such as businesses.
-Property owners and managers have the responsibility to maintain a safe environment for others who may come onto the property.
+Property owners and managers have the responsibility to maintain a safe environment and protect the health care of others who may come onto the property.
 This duty of care requires a property owner to alleviate any known dangerous conditions on the property, as well as any dangerous condition about which the owner should have known.
 Situations that may lead to premises liability cases would include:

 - Slip-and-fall accidents;